 Contact Amanda for an appointment or to discuss whether herbal medicine might be appropriate for you.

 I am a registered Gestalt Psychotherapist with both the UK Council for Psychotherapists and the British Association of Counselling and Psychotherapy.
 I have more than 12 years of experience working in private practice, within the NHS and for a number of EAP schemes.
-I offer both long-term and short-term therapy for couples and individuals.
+I offer both long term and short term therapy for couples and individuals through the medium of English.

-Gestalt Psychotherapy is a relational therapy that provides an opportunity to increase awareness of yourself and your relationships.
+Gestalt Psychotherapy is a relational therapy which provides an opportunity to increase awareness of yourself.
 Sometimes people get stuck in unhelpful patterns of thinking, feeling or behaving.
-Gestalt therapy can explore these and offers the presence of a skilled therapist to identify these fixed ways and to both support and challenge someone to develop new patterns.
-This involves assisting you to get a fuller sense of the ways you feel, think and act in different situations and at different times and to accept and value yourself.
-This in turn helps to increase your choices about how you live your life and how you interact with other people.
+Gestalt therapy can explore these and offers the presence of a skilled therapist to identify these fixed ways and to both support and challenge you to develop new patterns.
+Using a Gestalt model is particularly helpful when working with couples, as difficulties can be explored and worked with in a way which reduces blame and encourages self responsibility.

 I have experience working with all the issues listed below.
 If you are uncertain if I can help you please do contact me to ask.